-This Crunchy Beef Casserole recipe came from Granny Jordan’s well worn files and got a handwritten rating of “very good”, her highest praise.
+This Crunchy Beef Casserole recipe came from Granny’s well worn files and got a handwritten rating of “very good”, her highest praise.
 It’s warm, soothing, filling, and delicious.

 My mother didn’t start making casseroles until my early teens.
 She had been raised to cook the traditional Southern meal of “Meat and Three” which consisted of a meat, three vegetables, bread, and tea.
 At our table, dessert was served every night as well.
 Jealous?
 Me too.
 Sure do wish I could have meals like that cooked *for* me now!

 My mother never thought to make a casserole because her mother and grandmother had never made them either.
 The first casserole I remember her making was Cheesy Chicken and Broccoli casserole.
 Why did she finally make one?
 Up until then, she’d never had a single casserole recipe!

 Casseroles: A Cook’s Best Friend

 In today’s busy world, rather than buying frozen family sized meals, homemade casseroles enable you to make your own “convenience” meal in one dish much more economically.
 Usually, you can double or even triple a recipe for just a few dollars more.
 I like to mix up several at once and freeze them for home cooked convenience.

 To cook a frozen casserole, simply place it in the oven while it preheats and add about ten minutes to the baking time.
 To develop your own signature casserole recipes, check out my Handy Dandy Casserole chart by clicking here.
 I developed it on a twelve hour drive back home from Disney World and it has been a great tool in my kitchen!